 If an employer gives a nondiscretionary bonus to a nonexempt employee and it increases the employee’s hourly rate, the employer must factor the nondiscretionary bonus into calculating overtime pay calculations for the time during which the bonus applies.
 A bonus is nondiscretionary if the employer sets any benchmarks an employee must hit before paying out the bonus, even if the employer decides the amount of the bonus afterward.

-Employers may award a discretionary bonus for a variety of reasons, including the following:
+Employers may award an employee a discretionary bonus for a variety of reasons, including:

 Employers sometimes award referral bonuses to current employees for recruiting new employees.
 A referral bonus is discretionary if these criteria are met:

 Employers sometimes award retention bonuses to employees when there are very specific circumstances (such as a merger or acquisition) or when the company or department needs to complete an important project.
 Employers award these bonuses to provide continuity when there is a lack of certainty with respect to an employee’s ongoing employment.
 A retention bonus encourages the employee to remain with the company until a certain date to ensure that they can continue their involvement in organizational priorities.

 Employers may award holiday bonuses to employees at the end of the year during annual events and other occasions.
 The actual bonus could be cash or a gift, depending on the employer’s usual practices and preferences.

 However, if a holiday bonus becomes a standard and expected practice, it can be viewed as nondiscretionary and become contractual.
 A holiday bonus becomes nondiscretionary if the giving of the bonus meets these criteria: